SvenBroeckling/phasesix/rulebook/static/rulebook/src/md/wounds_en.md

 #### Dying

-This condition is only caused when the character's wounds exceed the maximum wounds, so the hearts drop to 0.
+This condition is caused when the character's wounds exceed the maximum wounds, so the hearts decrease to 0.
+At that moment, the value of this condition is set to 1.

+If the value of the condition is one or higher, the character rolls for his *Resistance* at the beginning of each round.
+If this roll succeeds, nothing happens.
+If this roll fails, the value of the condition is raised by one.

-If a character falls into the dying condition, he rolls as many dice as the added value of *endurance* and *resistance*.
-The result gives the minutes a companion has to stabilize the character.
-If the time is up, the character dies.
+If the value of the condition reaches 6, the character dies.

-Stabilizing requires successes according to the character's "Dying" value.
-This can be first aid, medicine, or something similarly helpful.
+Stabilizing requires successes equal to the character's "Dying" value.
+This can be a roll on first aid, medicine, or something similarly helpful.
+If enough successes are achieved, the dying condition is removed.

+#### Unconscious

+The character is incapable of any action (his *actions* per turn are zero).
+The value of this condition indicates the depth of unconsciousness.

+At the beginning of each round, the character can roll on his *willpower*.
+If the roll shows successes according to the value of this condition, the value is set to 0 and the character wakes up.

 #### Shocked

-The character has as many dice less for each roll as the value of this status effect.
+For each roll, the character has as many dice less than the value of this condition.

-#### Exhausted

-The character has one *action* less per round in combat.

-If the actions drop to 0, the character gets the condition *Unconscious*.

-#### Unconscious

-The character is incapable of any action (his *actions* per round are zero), but can roll a *willpower* test at the beginning of his combat round.
-Each success restores one action until all actions are restored.
+At the beginning of each round, the character can roll on his *Endurance*.
+He can reduce the value of the condition by the number of successes.
+If the condition reaches a value of 0 in the process, it is removed.

 #### Burning

-The character receives one wound for each level of this condition at the end of the combat round (or after 5 minutes if not in combat).

-The character's minimum roll is increased by the value of this condition for all rolls for *Perception*.
+The character's minimum roll is increased by the value of this condition for all rolls on *perception* and for all attacks.

+This condition ends when the character is extinguished.

 #### Bleeding

-The character receives one wound for each level of this condition at the end of the combat round (or after 5 minutes if not in combat).
+At the beginning of each round, the character rolls for *Endurance*.
+If the roll fails, the character takes one wound for each level of this condition.

+This condition ends when the character is bandaged (e.g. by *first aid*).

 #### Poisoned

-The character receives one wound for each level of this condition at the end of the combat round (or after 5 minutes if not in combat).

 The character's minimum roll is increased by the value of this condition for all rolls.

+At the beginning of each round, the character can roll for his *Resistance*.
+He can reduce the value of this condition by the number of successes.
+If the condition reaches a value of 0 in the process, it is removed.